Coronavirus: Caf postpones Champions League final indefinitely | Goal.com

 Discussions continue between clubs & CAF experts to find a pattern complying with regulations and returning to play spirit.
 At this stage, the postponement of semifinal Zamalek vs Raja is certain.
 Constructive spirit on both sides.
 To be continued.

-“Discussions continue between clubs & CAF experts to find a pattern complying with regulations and returning to play spirit.
-At this stage, the postponement of semi-final Zamalek vs Raja is certain.
+“Discussions continue between clubs and Caf experts to find a pattern complying with regulations and returning to play spirit.
+At this stage, the postponement of the semi-final Zamalek vs Raja is certain.
 Constructive spirit on both sides.
 To be continued,” Caf tweeted.

 2019/2020 Total CAF CL Final- At the request of Egyptian authorities, the final is now postponed.
 Official discussions are underway to find a new and suitable date.
 Stakeholders are working in good faith and Consultations are ongoing.— CAF MEDIA (@CAF_Media) October 29, 2020